dbeatrice353/Elastic-Collision/README.md

 Elastic-Collision
 =================

-A simulation of elastic collision in 2d with Python
+A Python simulation of elastic collision in 2d.

 Run the main.py file and then mouse over the screen to knock the circles into motion.